reactjs/react.dev/content/blog/2022-03-08-react-18-upgrade-guide.md

 See the [React 18 typings pull request](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/56210) for a full list of type-only changes.
 It links to example fixes in library types so you can see how to adjust your code.
 You can use the [automated migration script](https://github.com/eps1lon/types-react-codemod) to help port your application code to the new and safer typings faster.

+If you find a bug in the typings, please [file an issue](https://github.com/DefinitelyTyped/DefinitelyTyped/discussions/new?category=issues-with-a-types-package) in the DefinitelyTyped repo.

 ## Automatic Batching {#automatic-batching}

 React 18 adds out-of-the-box performance improvements by doing more batching by default.
 Batching is when React groups multiple state updates into a single re-render for better performance.
 Before React 18, we only batched updates inside React event handlers.
 Updates inside of promises, setTimeout, native event handlers, or any other event were not batched in React by default: